 Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

-Disclosure: ConsultStack articles are created using a combination of AI-assisted research and drafting, and are reviewed and approved by a human editor before publication.
+Editorial note: ConsultStack articles are created using a combination of AI-assisted research and drafting, and are reviewed and approved by a human editor before publication.
 Pricing is verified against vendor websites.
-Some links on this page are affiliate links — we may earn a commission at no extra cost to you.
+Some links on this page are affiliate links.
+We may earn a commission at no extra cost to you.
+Affiliate relationships do not influence our rankings or recommendations.

 What's the Total Monthly Cost for a 3-Person Sales Team?

-Apollo.io's tiered structure breaks down as:
+Apollo.io's tiered structure is:

-- Basic: $49/user/month (annual contract) = $147/month for 3 users
+- Basic: $49/seat/month on annual billing (annual contract) = $147/month for 3 users

-- Professional: $79/user/month (annual) = $237/month for 3 users
+- Professional: $79/seat/month (annual) = $237/month for 3 users

-- Organization: $119/user/month (annual) = $357/month for 3 users (requires 5+ users on annual contracts, so a 3-person team would need Professional)
+- Organization: $119/seat/month (annual) = $595/month for 5 users (requires 5+ users on annual contracts per Apollo's website, so a 3-person team would need Professional)

 The pricing transparency advantage matters beyond the sticker price.
 Apollo allows monthly billing and self-serve signup, enabling agencies to test workflows before annual commitment.
 Artisan and ZoomInfo both gate pricing behind sales conversations, adding 1-2 weeks to evaluation cycles.